Whenever a person faces hardship, there are three scenarios.

 “He that is righteous and patient,- never will Allah suffer the reward to be lost, of those who do right.”
 (Surat Yousef, Verse 90)

-During times of hardship, it’s essential to remember there are effective ways to deal with any difficulty.
+During times of hardship, it’s essential to remember that there are effective ways to deal with any difficulty.

 Here are 7 practical steps to help you face any difficult situation

-- Hardship is Not Lost.
+Hardship is Not Lost.
 Remember, Allah will never forget the injustice/hardship you faced, so don’t worry about seeking revenge or trying to get justice